 The health and well-being of family caregivers directly influences quality of life and reduces the suffering of those who are most vulnerable due to frailty and serious illness.

 The greatest gift you as a family caregiver can give to the receiver of your care is knowing when, where, and how to ask for help, and how to prioritize your own health and well-being in your caregiving role.
-It is about quality of life for you, your family, and ultimately your loved one.
+Support for family caregivers is about quality of life – for you, your family, and ultimately your loved one and friend.

 Caregiver Support Groups

-A safe, supportive, and confidential space where friend and family caregivers can share collective experiences.
+A safe, supportive, and confidential space where friend and family caregivers can share collective experiences and learn from one another.
 A weekly virtual meeting, over a secure platform allows you to participate from the comfort of your own home and without leaving your loved one alone.
 Participation is on a weekly drop-in basis, every Monday afternoon from 1:30pm to 3:00pm.
 Please register here for more information or to join.

-In partnership with Vantage Living and Jump Start Communications COHA offers an eight-week education series with presentations from our various healthcare partners.
-Each session is designed to inform and support family caregivers with the knowledge, skills and resources needed to provide confidence and resilience in their caregiving role.
-Participants may join for the entire series or for one or more session as applicable to their unique caregiving journey.
+In partnership with Vantage Living Communities and Jump Start Communications COHA offered eight- Family Caregiver Education sessions filled with various learning themes and inspirations throughout the fall of 2020.
+Each session was designed to inform and support family caregivers with the knowledge, skills and resources needed to provide confidence and resilience in their caregiving role.

 The Family Caregiver Education Series is generously supported by the United Way Southern Interior BC and the Government of Canada for the Government of Canada’s Emergency Community Support Fund (ECSF) grant.